gryphonshafer/Quizzing-Rule-Book/content/rule_book/index.md

 ### Commentary

 Commentary sections include a series of comments, explanations, or annotations about the preceding portion of the rule book.
-These sections contain notes about the reasoning of rule book sections or their philosphical and practical implications.
+These sections contain notes about the reasoning of rule book sections or their philosophical and practical implications.
 They are not to be considered rules.
 Rather, they are mini-essays about the rules.
 Nothing within commentary sections should be considered influential for disambiguating any confusion of the rule book itself.

 ### Logic